vitalets/playwright-bdd/docs/writing-steps/cucumber-style.md

 ### Is there default world?
-No. You define entire World youself, providing only necessary fixtures.
+No. You define entire World yourself, providing only necessary fixtures.

 In the simplest case you can create a world with only `page` property:
 ```js